ZyPA/cyclius-calc-mod/README.md

 - Make the suggestion part, also consider your currently active slot.
 - Optimize the code.
 - Rewrite the mod to fully utilize CCSE's functionality.

-# Known Issues:
-- If you dont have the Pantheon minigame unlocked when the mod is loaded, the mod wont function, if this occurs please reload the game to initialize the mod properly.